 Open positions

-We inform those interested in the job openings announced by our Human Resources department that the following positions are currently available:
+We inform interested candidates that the following positions are currently available at this time:

 CT Scan Technician